How to Create Content That Ranks Well in Search Engines

 That’s why any true SEO copywriter is simply a writer who has a knack for tuning in to the needs and desires of the target audience.
 And due to the pursuit of links, those needs and desires have to be nailed well before you’ll ever show up in the search engines.

-As I’ve written, the same emotional forces that prompt us to buy can also cause us to link, bookmark, and Digg.
+As I’ve said before, the same emotional forces that prompt us to buy can also cause us to link, bookmark, vote, and retweet.
 The context is different, as are the nuances, but it’s still a matter of providing compelling benefits in the form of content.

 To me, optimization (at least of the white hat variety) is the page tweaking that can be done after you’ve managed to attract a healthy amount of quality links that demonstrate the value of the content.
 Little things can make a big difference when you’re trying to move from the third page of the Google results to the first, or from position 7 to 3, 2 or 1.